Reason Shows that Reality is Unchanging

 Parmenides' explanation of the mistake proceeds in terms of an analysis of the enlightenment attitude.

 He supposes that in human beings there are various forms of cognition.
 He supposes that different kinds of cognition are involved in belief formation and retention.
 He supposes that some of this cognition is properly categorized as "reason," and he supposes that some of this cognition is properly categorized as "experience."
 He gives an example of "reason," but he does not identify either "reason" or "experience" with a determinate set of cognitive procedures.
-He seems instead to understand the contrast imprecisely.
+He seems instead to understand the contrast imprecisely and in terms of examples.

 It can be tempting to think that we know what these two forms of cognition are, at least in part because the words 'reason' and 'experience' are so familiar to us, but it is important not to assume that the ancient philosophers conceive of reason and experience in the same way we do.
 It was an ongoing project to understand the states and processes in thinking.